 Home Office Ideas on a Budget

-The COVID-19 pandemic has us working from home for the foreseeable future – and looking to keep some cash in reserve.
+Many of us are working from home for the foreseeable future — and looking to keep some cash in reserve.
 That means we’re all hoping for inspiration and hot deals to strike so we can create a home office on a budget.
 The privacy, the productivity…we’re all missing a few perks of the professional workspace.
 Here are a few tips to set up a home office without breaking the bank.

 Repurpose Office Furniture and Decor